-Quentin is a researcher and data scientist at the National Socio-Environmental Synthesis Center (SESYNC) in Annapolis, Maryland, USA.
-As a researcher, he is now working on quantifying the environmental and ecological impacts of food waste in the United States, and predicting the effectiveness of different programs that have been proposed to reduce food waste.
+From 2018 to 2021, Quentin worked as a researcher and data scientist at the National Socio-Environmental Synthesis Center (SESYNC) in Annapolis, Maryland, USA.
+As a researcher, he works on quantifying the environmental and ecological impacts of food waste in the United States, and predicting the effectiveness of different programs that have been proposed to reduce food waste.
 See the Food Waste & The Environment project page to read more, or check out Quentin’s blog posts on food waste research.

-As a data scientist, Quentin works with other researchers, both people based at SESYNC and who are part of SESYNC-funded working groups.
+As a data scientist, Quentin works with other researchers.
 He helps them process, analyze, and manage their big complex datasets.
 The data SESYNC researchers deal with comes from many different sources and takes many forms, but the uniting goal is to understand how social-ecological systems function and develop solutions for complex problems facing the world.
 Some of Quentin’s SESYNC projects include maintaining and developing features for the rslurm R package, and writing data science lessons for SESYNC’s curriculum.

 At heart Quentin is a community ecologist.
 He does research seeking patterns in biodiversity and species traits at many levels, from within-species variation at the local scale to variation across large scales of space and time, and to explore the implications of those patterns for how organisms and ecosystems respond to global change.

 From 2016 to 2018 Quentin was a postdoctoral researcher at Michigan State University with Phoebe Zarnetske and Sydne Record.
 In 2016, Quentin completed his PhD at the University of Tennessee, working with Nate Sanders.
-Visit the Research page to learn more about Quentin’s past, current, and future research, or see his CV or a briefer résumé for more details.
+Visit the Research page to learn more about Quentin’s past, current, and future research, or the Data Science page to read about how Quentin contributes to open reproducible data science.
+Download his CV or a briefer résumé for more details.

 Quentin also likes playing Irish trad music on the flute, running (his favorite race is the mile), birding, and being a dad to Vinny and husband to Mary.

 Quentin’s latest tweets